apptik/jus/jus-moshi/README.md

 #Moshi support for jus

-Custom Converters and Request with supports Jackson for serialization to and from JSON.
+Custom Converters and Request with supports Moshi for serialization to and from JSON.

 ##Download